Climate Outreach at COP28: unlocking progress through public engagement

 Led by Equiterre

-Find out more here.
-This event will be first come first served and there will not be a livestream but a recording will be available post-COP28.
-There will be a livestreamed repeat 5 December (see below).
+More information here.
+A recording will be available post-COP28.
+There was a livestreamed repeat on 5 December (see below).

-Climate Outreach will be exploring how we have championed the ACE (Action for Climate Empowerment) agenda through our work.
+Climate Outreach explored how we have championed the ACE (Action for Climate Empowerment) agenda through our work.

 Led by Calouste Gulbenkian Foundation and hosted by the Portuguese Ministry for Environment and Climate Action